Texas Worker Rights Attorney

 Any employee who believes that his or her employer is in violation of these laws may seek an OSHA inspection.
 Employers are not permitted to retaliate against employees who file such complaints.

 Any person who is injured on the job is generally eligible for workers’ compensation, a type of insurance that most firms in Texas are required to have.
-It allows employees to recover a portion of their regular earnings as well as compensation for medical care.
+It allows employees to recover a portion of their regular earnings and compensation for medical care.
 Worker’s compensation also covers vocational training and disability benefits.
 It can also pay for burial and death payments for employees who die on the job.

 Safety and Injury Compensation